baobabsoluciones/hackathonbaobab2020/README.md

 1. Edit the `solvers/__init__.py` to import your solver and edit the `solvers` dictionary by giving your solver a name.
 1. If the `requirements.txt` file is missing some package you need for your solver, add it at the bottom of the list.

+**Additional considerations**:

+1. One way to see if the solver is correctly integrated is to test solving with it via the command line (see below).
-**Note**: Everything that your solver needs should be inside the `solvers` directory (you can put more than one file).
+2. Everything that your solver needs should be inside the `solvers` directory (you can put more than one file).
 Do not edit the files outside the `solvers` directories with code from your solver!

 ## Command line